fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 `.onLevels("levelIdOrName")` or `.onLevels([id1, "Name 2", level])` (a level id, level name, or Level document)

 Restricts this effect to one or more scene levels on Foundry v14+.
-On older Foundry versions this is a no-op.
+On older Foundry versions this doesn't do anything.

 **Automatic level behavior (no `.onLevels()` call required):** an effect's visible levels are derived automatically from its vertical extent against the scene's level elevation ranges.